Balearic Islands Yacht Charters

-- The Port of Valldemossa is an old fishing village with a beautiful harbor.
-This area is well-known for its wonderful cuisine.
+- The Port of Valldemossa is an old fishing village with a beautiful harbor, and this area is well-known for its wonderful cuisine.

 - Go to the beach.
 Less touristy than Mallorca, the idyllic island of Formentera has several beaches.
-Some are more secluded while others are buzzing with activity.
+Some are more secluded, while others are buzzing with activity.
 Pujols Beach is ideal for bathing and water sports.
-Llevant Beach is full of sunbathers, lively restaurants, and water-sports enthusiasts near the town of Sant Francesc de Formentera.
+Llevant Beach is full of sunbathers, lively restaurants, and water-sports enthusiasts near Sant Francesc de Formentera.
 Illetes Beach is an exquisite location with striking views across the sea to the Island of Ibiza.
 The Calvia coastline also boasts some lovely beaches.

 - Golf.
 Llucmajor draws the attention of golfers because of its golf courses.

 - Glass-bottom boat tour (Mallorca).
-See amazing rock formations along the coastline.
-Then, go below deck and look through the viewing windows to see brilliant underwater flora and fauna.
+See fantastic rock formations along the coastline.
+Then, go below the deck and look through the viewing windows to see brilliant underwater flora and fauna.